rapidfuzz/JaroWinkler/README.md

 ## 📖 Usage

-Any algorithms in JaroWinkler can not only be used with strings, but with any arbitary sequences of hashable objects:
+Any algorithms in JaroWinkler can not only be used with strings, but with any arbitrary sequences of hashable objects:
 ```python
 from jarowinkler import jarowinkler_similarity